d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 A management processor reset is in progress.
 </pre>

-<aside class="warning">Resetting iLO will render it unresponseive as it resets.
+<aside class="warning">Resetting iLO will render it unresponsive as it resets.
 The user will be logged out.</aside>

 <p class="fake_header">Syntax</p>